SirMorfield/video-doorbell/progress/progress.md

 - `Touchscreen computer`	Fix not rebooting correctly
 - `Other`					Some remote popup when one of the clients is not connected
 - `Touchscreen computer`	Indicate to user that user has picked up the phone
+- `Touchscreen computer`	Try out not showing front end names, but first only a phonebook icon

 ## TODO
-- `Indoor station`			Change ring volume
-- `Touchscreen computer`	Try out bold text for keyboard
-- `Touchscreen computer`	Try out not showing front end names, but first only a phonebook icon make install.sh markdown remove 20 in extensions.conf write better description checnk special chars make occupants.conf error bigger

 ## WAITING FOR OTHERS